icopy-site/awesome/docs/awesome/awesome-ruby.md

 ## Game Development and Graphics

+* [Dragon Ruby](https://dragonruby.org/) - DragonRuby is a zero dependency, cross platform, Ruby runtime built on top of mRuby, libSDL, and LLVM.
+Write Ruby on any OS and deploy to PC, Mac, Linux, iOS, Android, Raspberry Pi, WASM, Nintendo Switch, Sony Playstation, and Microsoft Xbox.
 * [Gosu](http://www.libgosu.org) - A 2D game development library for the Ruby and C++ programming languages.
 * [Mittsu](https://github.com/jellymann/mittsu) - Mittsu makes 3D graphics easier by providing an abstraction over OpenGL, and is based heavily off of THREE.js.
 * [Ruby 2D](https://github.com/ruby2d/ruby2d) - Create cross-platform 2D applications, games, and visualizations with ease.